|

 This former Jewish quarter on the Right Bank close to Ile de la

-the Revolution.
 With an intriguing mix of narrow lanes and fine

 squares, shabby terraces and splendid mansions, it has changed